zoolanders/documentation/src/pages/essentials-for-yoothemepro/sources/providers/google-business-profile.md

 ### Profile Location Source

-The **Profile Location Source** creates a Dynamic Content source from one of the Google Business Profile locations owned by the [oAuth authenticated](../../auths-manager#google-oauth-driver) account.
+The **Profile Location Source** creates a Dynamic Content source from one of the Google Business Profile locations owned by the [OAuth authenticated](../../auths-manager#google-oauth-driver) account.

 {% image %}
 ![Google Business Profile location Source](/assets/ytp/sources/gbp-location-config.webp)